 The model village is situated in the heart of Corfe Castle village on the Isle of Purbeck and demonstrates what the Castle and village would have looked like before being destroyed by Cromwell's army in 1646.
-Included in the model village is fossil corner, gift shop, giant family games and tea room.
+Included in the model village are a fossil corner, a gift shop, giant family games and a tea room.
 Dogs are welcome throughout the whole attraction including the tea room.

-Glastonbury Abbey is situated in 36 acres of beautiful parkland in the centre of the market town of Glastonbury.
-Many believe that King Arthur and Queen Guinevere are buried in the grounds.
+Glastonbury Abbey is situated on 36 acres of beautiful parkland in the centre of the market town of Glastonbury.
+Many believe that King Arthur and Queen Guinevere are buried on the grounds.
 Dogs are welcome provided they are kept on a lead as there are badgers, squirrels, ducks and geese on site.

 Forde Abbey & Gardens